alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 The best way to gauge progress, check on the mood of the delivery team and assure a service is by meeting them face-to-face in their workspace.
 There are several ways to do this without adding overhead.
 These include:

-* at [daily stand-up meetings](/service-manual/agile/features-of-agile#daily-stand-up) — these last 10 to 15 minutes and team members give updates on work completed the previous day, work being taken on that day, and any blockers
+* at [daily stand up meetings](/service-manual/agile/features-of-agile#daily-stand-up) --- these last 10 to 15 minutes and team members give updates on work completed the previous day, work being taken on that day, and any blockers

 * [regular planning sessions](/service-manual/agile/features-of-agile#sprint-planning) at the beginning of each iteration, where the team commits to work to be done

-* regular reviews or ‘show and tells’ at the end of each iteration to show work completed in that iteration and discuss any issues or changes that need to be made to the service
+* regular reviews or [show and tells](/service-manual/governance/what-to-expect-from-the-show-and-tell) at the end of each iteration to show work completed in that iteration and discuss any issues or changes that need to be made to the service

 * [regular retrospectives](/service-manual/agile/running-retrospectives), where the team can reflect on what went well, what didn’t and anything they should change